mrmierzejewski/hugo-theme-console/README.md

 # Hugo Theme: Console

-A lightweight and responsive theme for Hugo, inspired by the Linux console designed for fast performance, with an average page load time of just 0.5 seconds,
+A lightweight and responsive theme for Hugo, inspired by the Linux console designed for fast performance, with an average page load time of just 0.5 seconds.

 ![Console](https://github.com/mrmierzejewski/hugo-theme-console/blob/master/images/preview.png?raw=true)